 Length: 1 Volume (11 Chapters)

 “God’s Child” was a very intriguing, yet horrifying read.
-Though it wasn’t the most original story direction, a captivating protagonist and surprising amount of artistic depth led to a terrifying experience.
-In some instances, its angsty roots were identifiable throughout the manga, turning impenetrable walls into broken barriers.
+While not being blessed with the most original story direction, a captivating protagonist and surprising amount of artistic depth led to a terrifying experience.
+Unfortunately, its angsty roots were identifiable too frequently throughout the manga, turning powerful displays into insecure dribble.

 Art – 9